Hormolara216/Sales-Analytics/README.md

 In this project, I performed the following analyses:

 - Analyzed customer and market performance using Pivot tables in Excel.
-- Identified the top quantity sold by AtliQ hardware.
+- Identified the top and bottom quantity sold by AtliQ hardware.
 - Utilized Power Pivot, Pivot Table, DAX, and data modeling techniques to perform the analysis.

 ## Tools Used